Police Presence on Campus

 The officers are authorized to enforce federal, state and local laws as well as certain campus policies.
 The Wilson Community College Police Department cooperates with federal, state, and local police agencies in law enforcement matters.

-The WCC Police Department is located in Building C, Room C-100 and can be reached at extension 1393 or “0” for the operator if dialed from a campus phone (252-246-1393 from off campus during the day and 252-291-1195 in the evening).
+The WCC Police Department is located in Building D, Room D -103 and can be reached at extension 8921, or 1195 for the operator, if dialed from a campus phone (252-246-1393 from off campus during the day and 252-291-1195 in the evening).
 Students, employees and visitors should report any incidents and concerns immediately so that appropriate response measures may be taken.

 We are committed to making Wilson Community College a safer place for all students and employees to work and learn.